Bokowsky/LearnCFinaWeek/day2/HandsOn_10.md

 1. Replace the text "Work Experience" with `#myResume.type#`.
 1. After that line, place an opening `<cfoutput>` tag.
 1. Note that we are using the group functionality within ColdFusion; this allows sub loops to be performed inside of a `<cfoutput>`.
-This is the only time that a `<cfoutput>` tag should be nested inside of another `<cfoutput>` tag.
+This is the only time that a `<cfoutput>` tag should be nested inside of another `<cfoutput>` tag within one file.
 1. Place a closing `</cfoutput>` tag just before the other `</cfoutput>` closing tag.
 1. Your code should look similar to this: